Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 I water regularly and make sure that the soil never dries out.

-On really hot days I move the sack into part shade to avoid midday dry outs.
+I move the sack into part shade on hot days to avoid midday dryouts.

 And there you have it.

-I usually have at least a couple of sacks of different salad greens on the go.
+I usually have at least a few sacks of salad greens on the go.

-I find that it is an excellent way to make better use of space during the growing seasons without having to claim it as a permanent vegetable garden.
+It is an excellent way to make better use of space during the growing seasons without claiming it as a permanent vegetable garden.

 After all, everyone loves a busy vegetable garden when it is green and growing.